 The Library building at Whiteknights opened in 1964 and was extended in 1985.
 This major redevelopment comes after the first £4.4m phase revamped the study spaces and furniture on the 2nd to 5th Floors back in 2013 and 2014.

-The next phase of the project will increase space for individual and group study, and will make better use of the space currently available on the Ground and 1st Floors.
-The redevelopment will provide better access and security across the building as well as improving its energy efficiency, as a result of improved insulation and ventilation.
-New lifts will be installed, and an improved service for borrowing and returning books will be put into place.
+We have increased space for individual study to make better use of the areas on the Ground and 1st Floors.
+The redevelopment has provided better access and security across the building as well as improving its energy efficiency, as a result of improved insulation and ventilation.
+New lifts and an improved service for borrowing and returning books have been put into place.

-The exterior of the building will be totally re-clad and will have replacement windows fitted throughout, providing a striking focal point at the heart of the Whiteknights campus.
+The exterior of the building has been re-clad including replacement windows fitted throughout, providing a striking focal point at the heart of the Whiteknights campus.

-The Library will remain fully operational to students across the entirety of the redevelopment, with work anticipated to be completed by the end of 2019.
+The Library remained operational to students across the entirety of the redevelopment.
+Work started in 2016 and was completed by Autumn 2019.

-- Toilet capacity increased with toilets available on all floors, including disabled and gender neutral provision.
+- More toilets on more floors, including disabled and gender neutral provision.

 'The Library has always played a central role in our life and work, with its location at the very heart of the University's Whiteknights campus.
 We have invested £4.4m in the top four floors of the Library as a first phase of redevelopment and this major new investment of £40m will complete the project.
 We will combine traditional and crucial functions such as book and journal collections with group study facilities, great digital access and multi-purpose spaces.
 Our Library has never been a static, sepulchral space.
 It has continued to evolve over its 50 year history and as these excellent new facilities become available to students and staff.'